outpostHQ/website/content/handbook/basics/basic-styling.md

 There are two style attributes that are in charge of typography in Numl: [`text`](../reference/styles/text.md) and [`size`](../reference/styles/size.md).

 Use `size` style to change the font size and the line-height of the text.
-Use `text` attribute to change any other text property like alignment or font-weight.
+Use the `text` attribute to change any other text property like alignment or font-weight.
 Let's take a look at how it works...

 ### Font size and line-height